schibsted/sdk-js-event-tracking-contrib/README.md

 There are only two required options to be set in the `_opt` object.

-`clientId` - a string representing your organization, such as `VG` or `BT`
+`clientId` - a string representing your organization, such as `VG` or `BT`.

 `pageId` - a unique string for the current page/article/ad/view.
 If the current page/view doensn't have a pageId, leave it out, or provide a static string such as `'frontpage'`.

 ## Recommended options

+You should add the recommended options listed below. userId is so we can link the event to a logged in user (if the user is logged in) and category (if applicable) which helps us better tag the page view event.

-`userId` - If the user has a userId, please provide this as an option.
+`userId` - If the user has a userId (that is if the user is logged in), please provide this as an option.
 The user must have agreed to terms and condition

 Category - Category is not an option itself, but it should go in to the provider as demonstrated below.
+You may define a category and a subCategory.

+`provider` - This is where category and subCategory should go.
+You might also define as many key/value pairs as you want and input them in the provier to enrich your data.
+Please see the example below.
+The provider will be a part of the events that are sent from your site.
+It is the part of the event that defines where the events are coming from.

 ### Example of recommended implementation